openvinotoolkit/openvino/docs/get_started.md

 * <a href="102-pytorch-onnx-to-openvino-with-output.html">Convert PyTorch Models to OpenVINO</a>

 #### <a href="openvino_docs_OV_UG_Samples_Overview.html"><ins>OpenVINO Code Samples</ins></a>
 View sample code for various C++ and Python applications that can be used as a starting point for your own application.
-For C++ developers, step through the <a href="openvino_docs_get_started_get_started_demos.html">Basic OpenVINO Workflow</a> to learn how to build and run an image classification program that uses OpenVINO’s C++ API.
+For C++ developers, step through the [Get Started with C++ Samples](./get_started/get_started_demos.md) to learn how to build and run an image classification program that uses OpenVINO’s C++ API.

 #### <a href="openvino_docs_OV_UG_Integrate_OV_with_your_application.html"><ins>Integrate OpenVINO With Your Application</ins></a>
 Learn how to use the OpenVINO API to implement an inference pipeline in your application.